Bernton/SweeperSolver_2/readme.md

 # Designed to work on http://minesweeperonline.com/
-Just paste into the console and press a cell
+Just paste into the console and press 's'